-Key question Answer has taken around 14 days.
-That suggests that this pre-acceptance stage can be much swifter than the UK CMA in the context of its merger control review.
+Key question Answer merger control review.
 Once a filing is accepted as complete, BEIS generally tends not to engage in any further discussion with the parties, unless necessary-in this case, it will issue so-called information or attendance notices (see below).
 Hence the interaction with the review team either on timing or substance or other points is much more curtailed than in merger control procedures.
 Phase 1 review.
-If a proactive notification is made (either mandatory or voluntary), BEIS has 30 working days from acceptance of the filing as complete to review the transaction and decide whether to approve it or issue a "call-in" notice for a Phase 2, in-depth, review.
+If a proactive notification is made (either mandatory or voluntary), BEIS has 30 working days 12 from acceptance of the filing as complete 13 to review the transaction and decide whether to approve it or issue a "call-in" notice for a Phase 2, in-depth, review.
 Based on the Report, on average BEIS has so far taken 24 working days to issue a Pase 1 clearance decision, with the shortest review period so far being 11 working days.
 All cases so far have been decided within the 30-day deadline.
 Phase 2 review.
 For cases which require in-depth assessment from a national security perspective and for which a "call-in notice" is issued (either following a Phase 1 review or for non-notified transactions), BEIS has 30 working days (which can be extended by a further 45 working days) to reach a decision either approving, approving with remedies or prohibiting the transaction.
 Exceptionally, a further extension can be agreed between BEIS and the acquirer.
 The system further allows the use of "stop-the-clock" information request mechanisms during Phase 2, which could further extend overall timing.
 As such, review periods can extend to five months or longer , with a potential impact on deals timetable and delay to closing.
 That said, the UK government expects ~ 80-90% of cases to be cleared within the initial 30 working day review period in Phase 1, and this has been the case so far.
 What information on notified transactions is made public ?
 The secrecy inherent in any national security regime means that there is very little information which is made public by BEIS.
 Details of notified transactions, cleared cases or cases having been called-in for review are generally not made public (although transactions subject to call-in review may be publicised by the press).
 Where a final order (placing conditions on the transaction, unwinding, or blocking a transaction) is issued at the end of a Phase 2, some information will become public-specifically parties, dates and summary of the order (but not the order itself).
 That said, parties to a transaction subject to BEIS' scrutiny may issue public announcements about the review process and timing for clearance - particularly public companies subject to public disclosure obligations.
+What decisions may BEIS adopt during/at the end of its review?
+Phase 1-BEIS may:

-&lt;sup>11 A working day is any day other than a Saturday, Sunday or a Bank Holiday anywhere in the UK.
+$^{^{\}rm 12}\,\mathrm{A}$ working day is any day other than a Saturday, Sunday or a Bank Holiday anywhere in the UK.

-&lt;sup>12 BEIS will communicate by email if it has accepted a notification as complete; the 30 working day review period begins on the day the email is sent.
+13 BEIS will communicate by email if it has accepted a notification as complete; the 30 working day review period begins on the day the email is sent.